groovy/groovy-eclipse/docs/Getting-Started-with-Groovy-Eclipse-Source-Code.md

 * org.eclipse.jdt.core
 * org.eclipse.jdt.core.compiler.batch (4.27+)
 * org.eclipse.jdt.core.tests.builder
+* org.eclipse.jdt.core.tests.builder.mockcompiler (4.33+)
 * org.eclipse.jdt.core.tests.compiler
 * org.eclipse.jdt.groovy.core
 * org.eclipse.jdt.groovy.core.tests.builder
 * org.eclipse.jdt.groovy.core.tests.compiler

-Note: Only one JDT patch should be imported (`org.eclipse.jdt.core`, `org.eclipse.jdt.core.tests.builder`, `org.eclipse.jdt.core.tests.compiler`) and it should be matched to the target platform of your workspace.
-For example, the patch in the `/e432` folder is for Eclipse 4.32 (2024-06).
+Note: Only one JDT patch should be imported (`org.eclipse.jdt.core`, `org.eclipse.jdt.core.compiler.batch`, etc.) and it should be matched to the target platform of your workspace.
+For example, the patch in the `/e433` folder is for Eclipse 4.33 (2024-09).

 ## Test with Eclipse